neurallayer/Photon.jl/docs/src/index.md

-# Introduction
+## Introduction

-Photon is a developer friendly framework for Deep Learning in Julia.
+Photon is a developer friendly framework for Machine Learning in Julia.
 Under the hood it leverages **Knet** and it provides a Keras like API on top of that.